shubham9471/shubham9471/README.md

 ### Hi there 👋
-⚡ I'm an entry-level Data Analyst/Machine Learning and Data Science roles.
+⚡ I'm looking for an entry-level Data Analyst/Machine Learning and Data Science roles.

 🌱 Used my skills to build a portfolio of projects, now eager to apply the same knowledge to real-world business problems.